William Edwin Franklin: Priesthood

 Franklin was ordained a priest for the Archdiocese of Dubuque on February 4, 1956, by Archbishop Leo Binz in St. Raphael's Cathedral in Dubuque.
 His initial assignment after ordination was as secretary to Archbishop Emeritus Henry Rohlman before being named associate pastor of St. John's Parish in Independence, Iowa.
 From 1959 to 1974, Franklin was a faculty member at Wahlert High School in Dubuque.
 From 1974 to 1976 he served as associate pastor of St. Mary's Parish and a member of the faculty of Columbus High School, both in Waterloo, Iowa.

 Franklin served as the pastor of St. Francis of Assisi Parish in Fayette, Iowa and St. Francis Xavier Parish in Hawkeye, Iowa from 1976 to 1980.
-Franklin became pastor in 1980 of Immaculate Conception Parish in Gilbertville, Iowa before becoming pastor of St. Edward Parish in Waterloo.
+Franklin became pastor in 1980 of Immaculate Conception Parish in Gilbertville, Iowa before becoming pastor of St. Edward Parish in Waterloo, Iowa.
 In 1984, he was assigned as dean of the Waterloo Deanery.

 Auxiliary Bishop of Dubuque

-On January 29, 1987, Franklin was named titular bishop of Surista and as an auxiliary bishop of the Archdiocese of Dubuque by Pope John Paul II.
-He was consecrated a bishop by Archbishop Daniel Kucera on April 1, 1987, in St. Raphael's Cathedral.
-Archbishop Emeritus James Byrne and Auxiliary Bishop Francis Dunn acted as principal co-consecrators.
-Franklin was assigned to be the episcopal vicar of the Waterloo Region of the archdiocese.
+On January 29, 1987, Franklin was named titular bishop of Surista and as an auxiliary bishop of Dubuque by Pope John Paul II.
+He was ordained a bishop by Archbishop Daniel Kucera on April 1, 1987, in St. Raphael's Cathedral in Dubuque.
+Archbishop Emeritus James Byrne and Auxiliary Bishop Francis Dunn acted as the principal co-consecrators.
+After his ordination, Franklin was assigned to be the episcopal vicar of the Waterloo Region of the archdiocese.
 His office was in St. Joseph Rectory in Waterloo.